- Home

 Sauerkraut is a popular condiment made from fermented shredded cabbage.
 Unpasteurised sauerkraut contains probiotics, which, as we’ve said, help to improve digestion and overall health.

-Research has found that the probiotics found in sauerkraut can also improve the bacterial imbalance in the gut that sometimes occurs with the use of antibiotics – helping to prevent antibiotic-provoked diarrhoea.
+Research has found that the probiotics in sauerkraut can also improve a bacterial imbalance in the gut that sometimes occurs with the use of antibiotics, helping prevent antibiotic-provoked diarrhoea.

 Unlike many other fermented foods that contain a few particular probiotic strains, studies have revealed that a single serving of sauerkraut can contain up to 28 different bacterial strains, each with varying advantages.
 To reap the full benefits of these probiotics, remember to avoid pasteurised sauerkraut, as pasteurisation can kill off healthy bacteria.

 Sauerkraut is delicious when added to stews and soups, served with meat or fish, or cooked in stock.
-You’ll find more ideas on how to cook sauerkraut and how to make your own sauerkraut on the BBC Good Food website.
+You’ll find more ideas on cooking sauerkraut and making your own on BBC Good Food.

 Final thoughts…